-- Use the double boiler method or the following: Add chocolate chips and almond butter to a medium, microwave-safe bowl.
-Heat in 20-second increments until chocolate is softened and melty.
+- Use the double boiler method or the following: Add chopped paleo vegan chocolate and almond butter to a medium, microwave-safe bowl.
+Heat in 20-second increments until chopped paleo vegan chocolate is softened and melty.
 Stir in between heating increments, until smooth.

 - Pour this mixture into the prepared loaf pan.
 Tap the pan to create an even layer.
 Optionally, use a spoon to make swirls on top.

 - Transfer pan to freezer.
-Freeze for 40-60 minutes or until completely firm.
+Freeze until completely firm.
 Remove from freezer and slice into 18 squares.
 Enjoy!
 Storing instructions below.